Civil Service (United Kingdom): Establishment

 William Ewart Gladstone, in 1850, an opposition member, sought a more efficient system based on expertise rather than favouritism.
 The East India Company provided a model for Stafford Northcote, private Secretary to Gladstone who, with Charles Trevelyan, drafted the key report in 1854.
-The Northcote–Trevelyan Report, recommended a permanent, unified, politically neutral civil service, with appointments made on merit, and a clear division between staff responsible for routine ("mechanical") and those engaged in policy formulation and implementation ("administrative") work.
+The Northcote–Trevelyan Report recommended a permanent, unified, politically neutral civil service, with appointments made on merit, and a clear division between staff responsible for routine ("mechanical") and those engaged in policy formulation and implementation ("administrative") work.
 The report was not implemented, but it came as the bureaucratic chaos in the Crimean War demonstrated that the military was as backward as the civil service.
 A Civil Service Commission was set up in 1855 to oversee open recruitment and end patronage as Parliament passed an Act "to relieve the East India Company from the obligation to maintain the College at Haileybury".
 Prime Minister Gladstone took the decisive step in 1870 with his Order in Council to implement the Northcote-Trevelyan proposals.
-This system was broadly endorsed by Commissions chaired by Playfair (1874), Ridley (1886), MacDonnell (1914), Tomlin (1931) and Priestley (1955).
+This system was broadly endorsed by commissions chaired by Playfair (1874), Ridley (1886), MacDonnell (1914), Tomlin (1931) and Priestley (1955).

 The Northcote–Trevelyan model remained essentially stable for a hundred years.
 This was attributed to its success in removing corruption, delivering public services, even under stress of war, and responding effectively to political change.
 Patrick Diamond argues:

-The Northcote-Trevelyan model was characterised by a hierarchical mode of Weberian bureaucracy; neutral, permanent and anonymous officials motivated by the public interest; and a willingness to administer policies ultimately determined by ministers.
-This bequeathed a set of theories, institutions and practices to subsequent generations of administrators in the central state.

-The Irish Civil Service was separated from the British civil service.
-The Acts of Union 1800 abolished the Parliament of Ireland, the Lord Lieutenant of Ireland was retained in formal charge of the Irish executive based at Dublin Castle.
+The Irish Civil Service was separate from the British Civil Service.
+Whilst the Acts of Union 1800 abolished the Parliament of Ireland, the Lord Lieutenant of Ireland was retained in formal charge of the Irish executive based at Dublin Castle.
 The Irish Office in Whitehall liaised with Dublin Castle.
 Some British departments' area of operation extended to Ireland, while in other fields the Dublin department was separate from the Whitehall equivalent.